 What Will You Study?

-In addition to a rigorous, comprehensive curriculum of more than 30 courses spanning fields such as anthropology, art, and politics, Asian and Middle Eastern Studies majors also study two years of Chinese or Japanese with faculty and native speakers who serve as assistants in the language classes.
+In addition to a rigorous, comprehensive curriculum of more than 30 courses spanning fields such as anthropology, art, and politics, AMES majors also study two years of a foreign language, often Chinese or Japanese, with faculty and native speakers who serve as assistants in the language classes.
 Small class sizes and student-faculty ratios ensure students collaborate closely and build strong professional relationships with professors who are experts in the cultural and geographical areas they seek to explore.

-The program also encourages students to immerse themselves in the cultures they study and sharpen their language skills by living in one of several interest house residences on campus as well as through tailored study abroad programs, including the Associated Kyoto Program, a two semester study abroad program that is sponsored by Whitman along with 14 other prestigious liberal arts colleges in the United States; a cooperative program with several other liberal arts colleges for study in Kandy, Sri Lanka; and programs for study at other universities in China, Hong Kong, India, Indonesia, Japan, Korea, Nepal, Sri Lanka, Taiwan, Thailand, and Vietnam.
+The AMES program encourages students to immerse themselves in the cultures they study and sharpen their language skills by living in the Tekisuijuku (Japanese) or the Asian Studies House (Chinese), as well as through tailored study abroad programs.
+These include the Associated Kyoto Program, a study abroad program that is sponsored by Whitman along with 14 other prestigious liberal arts colleges in the United States; a cooperative program with several other liberal arts colleges for study in Kandy, Sri Lanka; and programs for study at other universities in China, Hong Kong, India, Indonesia, Japan, Korea, Nepal, Sri Lanka, Taiwan, Thailand, and Vietnam.

 In odd-numbered summers, we offer the Whitman Summer Studies in China program, a six-week academic program at Yunnan University in Kunming, China, specifically for Whitman students interested in Chinese studies.
 In addition, the Whitman in China Teaching Program provides an opportunity for recent graduates to spend a year teaching English to university students at Yunnan University in Kunming, Shantou University in Guangdong, and the Northwestern Polytechnical University in Xi’an.